geovedi/book-notes/2021/finding-the-mother-tree.notes.md

-# Finding the Mother Tree
+# Finding the Mother Tree: Discovering the Wisdom of the Forest
 Author: Suzanne Simard

 # Introduction